-Description: This is REFRESHER course and NOT a replacement for the standard National Restaurant Association (NRA) ServSafe course or similar course provided by your Garrison/Installation in safe food handling.
-This course is to be used annually to meet continuing educational requirements for Food and Beverage/CYSS Manager, Chefs and Cooks in compliance with TB Med 530.
-If you need initial 4 year Sanitation training, please enroll in "Food Safety ServSafe® Manager Online (including Chefs)."
-This course will review proven sanitation policies and techniques - Importance of Food Safety Allergens The Flow of Food Through the Operation Roles and Responsibilities for Safe Food Handling Recognizing the Threats and Concerns Hygiene, Work Habits and Terms Time and Temperature Clean and Sanitize Keeping Food Safe Catering and Field Feeding Serving the Food Shellfish
+Description: This is REFRESHER course and NOT a replacement for the standard National Restaurant Association (NRA) ServSafeR course or similar course provided by your Garrison/Installation in safe food handling.
+This course is to be used annually to meet continuing education requirements for Food and Beverage/CYSS Managers, Chefs and Cooks in compliance with TB Med 530.
+If you need initial Sanitation training, please enroll in "Food Safety ServSafeR Manager Online (including Chefs)"course.

-NoteYour transcript must reflect a valid certificate of completion issued by the NRA or like source prior to enrollment.
+This course will review proven sanitation policies and techniques - Importance of Food Safety; Roles and Responsibilities for Safe Food Handling; Recognizing the Threats and Concerns; Hygiene, Work Habits, and Terms; Time and Temperature; Clean and Sanitize; Keeping Food Safe; Catering and Field Feeding; Serving the Food; and Shellfish.

-If you have taken and successfully a food sanitation course through your Garrison/Installation or other approved provider, you may add this training as a User-Added Learning Event and have it verified by your supervisor so it will reflect on your transcript.
+NoteYour transcript must reflect a valid certificate of completion issued by the NRAR or like source prior to enrollment.
+If you have taken and successfully completed a food sanitation course through your Garrison/Installation or other approved provider, you may add this training as a User-Added Learning Event and have it verified by your supervisor so it will reflect on your transcript.

-Target Audience: This course is targeted at those who have had initial Sanitation Training and need to meet annual continuing educational requirements for Food and Beverage/CYSS employees in compliance with TB Med 530.
+Target Audience: This course is targeted at those who have had initial Sanitation Training and need to meet annual continuing education requirements for Food and Beverage/CYSS employees in compliance with TB Med 530.